 This post outlines the broad framework of your journey towards CAT.
 We have broken it into a few steps based on the timeline.

 Before starting this journey, one should take a mock or previous year exam without any time limit.
-This implies, attempt all the questions and perform a SWOT analysis based on your performance.
-Following should be the key parameter on which you should judge yourself and mark your progress promptly:
+This implies attempting all the questions and performing a SWOT analysis based on your performance.
+The following should be the key parameter on which you should judge yourself and mark your progress promptly:

--Questions that seem familiar but you couldn’t solve them falls under the opportunity category.
+- Questions that seem familiar but you couldn’t solve them fall under the opportunity category.

--Questions that you left that were completely unfamiliar with, falls under weakness.
+- Questions that you left that were completely unfamiliar with fall under weakness.

-Now, you are familiar with the exam pattern, your strength and weakness, so let’s begin step 2, the preparation
+Now, you are familiar with the exam pattern, your strengths and weakness, so let’s begin step 2, the preparation

 DON’T FOCUS ON CLIMBING EVEREST WITHOUT MAKING A SINGLE STEP FORWARD.